A Dissipatively Stabilized Mott Insulator of Photons: Dissipative stabilization of a single lattice site

 \section{Dissipative stabilization of a single lattice site}

 Before examining the more complicated challenge of stabilizing a Bose-Hubbard chain, we consider the following simpler question: how do we stabilize a single lattice site with exactly one photon in the presence of intrinsic single photon loss?
 A continuous coherent drive at $\omega_{01}$ can at best stabilize the site with an average single-excitation probability $P_1=0.5$ in the steady state, where the $n=2$ state remains un-populated due to strong interactions making the drive off-resonant for $1\rightarrow 2$ transition.
 To stabilize in the $n=1$ state, one could implement a discrete feedback scheme where the state of the site is continuously monitored and whenever the occupation decays from $n=1$ to $n=0$, a resonant $\pi$ pulse injects a single photon into the site.
-Here we explore ways to implement such stabilization autonomously, using an engineered reservoir in place of active classical feedback.
+Such active feedback requires constant high efficiency detection, fast classical control, and works only for simple separable states.
+Here we explore ways to implement the stabilization autonomously using an engineered reservoir.
+The autonomous approach has the required feedback built into the driven-dissipative Hamiltonian, allowing the preparation of many-body states with strong and even unknown correlations.

-This idea is akin to inverting atoms in a laser or optical pumping schemes prevalent in AMO experiments: a coherent optical field continuously drives an atom from the ground state to a short-lived excited state that rapidly decays to a long-lived target state.
+This idea of autonomous stabilization is akin to inverting atoms in a laser or optical pumping schemes prevalent in atomic physics: a coherent optical field continuously drives an atom from the ground state to a short-lived excited state that rapidly decays to a long-lived target state.
 In the transmon, this means making one photon significantly shorter lived than the other; to this end it is helpful to be able to distinguish them, e.g. by different spatial wavefunctions or different energies.
 We take the latter route, harnessing on-site interactions and elastic site-changing collisions to allow the coherent field to add pairs of photons with different energies, and the narrow band reservoir to provide an energy dependent loss into which the lattice-site's entropy is shed, stabilizing the site into the $n=1$ state.